Vets North Brisbane

 As you would expect, Rob and the team are well qualified to deal with the complete range of animal ailments, from various sicknesses to injuries.
 We are also here to implement and advise on a wide range of preventive measures such as parasite control and disease prevention.
 We recommend pets have a thorough physical examination at least once a year (and twice yearly in our Geriatric pets … see “Geriatric Medicine”).

 At McDowall Vet Practice we use the most advanced and effective vaccines available on the market.
 This gives your pets the best possible protection and has meant that we can reduce the frequency of vaccination for some canine diseases to every third year.
-It is important that the highly contagious canine cough viruses are still vaccinated for annually, so please discuss this in more depth at your next visit.
+It is important though that the highly contagious canine cough viruses are still vaccinated for annually.
+We also recommend performing a Complete Wellness Assessment at the time of vaccination.
+Find out more about this here.

 New Puppy and Kitten Consultations: